parthabiswas1/parthabiswas1.github.io/index.md

     </div>
     <div class="about-text">
       <p>
         I’m passionate about technology.
 I manage technical programs and projects and make sure that I keep upto-date about the latest in technology.
-Below I would like to showcase data analysis using Pandas, Dataframe, Numpy, Dataframes, Matplotlib, Seaborn, Potly.
+Below I would like to showcase data analysis using Pandas, Dataframe, Numpy, Matplotlib, Seaborn, Potly.
 I will continue to add projects on Models and Agentic AI systems.
-With expertise in data science, model optimization, and real-world deployment, I strive to manage and deliver intelligent and impactful products.
+With expertise in data science, model optimization, Agentic AI and real-world deployment, I strive to manage and deliver intelligent and impactful products.
       </p>
       <p>
         <a href="https://linkedin.com/parthapratimbiswas/" target="_blank">LinkedIn</a> |